The best pavilions are built on an idea.

 Innovation that delivers.

-BP Upstream: Offer Marketing.
+BP Upstream: Integrated Marketing.

 In 2007, KBW created a new way to market BP’s Upstream offer to host governments and major resource holders, reflecting the brand’s in-depth, major projects capability and experience, allied to its distinctive commitment to a localised approach delivered in an open and intelligent way.
 A market-led approach – ‘BP In-depth’ - turned technical information into stories, broadening appeal beyond the technical community to engage key decision makers and influencers.